ijl/orjson/README.md

 orjson serializes instances of `dataclasses.dataclass` natively.
 It serializes instances 40-50x as fast as other libraries and avoids a severe slowdown seen in other libraries compared to serializing `dict`.
-To serialize instances, specify `option=orjson.OPT_SERIALIZE_DATACLASS`.

 It is supported to pass all variants of dataclasses, including dataclasses using `__slots__`, frozen dataclasses, those with optional or default